On the Login and Sessions page, you can manage how a user logs in to a session.

-User sessions time out after a configurable amount of time of inactivity, even if a user has open FotoWeb browser tabs.
+User sessions time out after a configurable amount of time of inactivity, even if a user has FotoWeb browser tabs open.
 This prevents potential abuse of open user sessions when users leave their workplace without logging out.

-If a user chooses to stay signed in, he will experience to remain signed in on the device permanently, even if inactive, and regardless of the session timeout setting.
+When a user chooses to stay signed in, they remain signed in on the device even if inactive and regardless of the session timeout setting.
 However, unless the user has open browser windows, the user's session will disappear from the session list on the server after the session timeout, which will allow the user to log in on other devices.

 - From the Tools menu (cogwheel icon) go to Site Configuration > Security > Login and Sessions.